Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Conclusion

 \section{Conclusion}

 In this paper, we present the first GT-free learning-based frequency estimation algorithm, called UCL-sketch which provides a novel perspective for approximate measurement by leveraging the binding between sketch sensing and machine learning.
 UCL-sketch extends the existing equation-based streaming algorithms with a ML technique complementing solver.
 It designs a training strategy to allow users to on-line train the deep solver without any ground truth.
 Using a scalable model architecture, UCL-sketch automatically and efficiently configures parameters for adapting to continuously expanding data streams.
-Through extensive evaluation, the efficiency and accuracy of the UCL-sketch demonstrate the power of our methodology.
+Through extensive evaluation, the efficiency and accuracy demonstrate the power of our methodology.

+We believe that our investigation of learning-based sketches from the CS perspective has but scratched the surface and outline below current limitations of our approach, as well as intriguing directions for future research. \circled{1} Our method’s intuition and proof partly rely on Zipf’s law.
+While experiments show strong generalization, more realistic (learnable) priors may improve accuracy and training speed. \circled{2} We analyzed the Bloom Filter’s false positive rate for new keys, and it implies that ensuring a very low number of missed keys requires an almost linear increase in space.
+Designing a more compact data structure is left for future work.
 Finally, we hope that this work will spark more research in the area of learning combinatorial sketching techniques.